ITALY BOMBS MALTA, BRITISH ISLAND FORTRESS

 On this date in 1940, one day after Italy entered World War II on the side of Axis partner Nazi Germany, the Italian Royal Air Force opened a nearly nonstop series of air raids on the Mediterranean island of Malta, a British possession since 1800.
 Benito Mussolini speculated that he’d be in occupation of the island inside three weeks.
 Lying 50 miles off Italy’s Sicilian coast and 200 miles north of the Italian colony of Libya, Malta was a strategically crucial British holding, an “unsinkable aircraft carrier” in the words of Prime Minister Winston Churchill, whose nation had lost the aircraft carrier HMS Glorious in a battle in the Norwegian Sea two days earlier.
 (The Royal Navy nearly lost the carrier HMS Illustrious east of Sicily to Axis aircraft the following year, on January 10, 1941, and did lose the HMS Ark Royal on November 13, 1941, after the carrier had delivered aircraft to Malta.)

 Allied planes and submarines based or simply refueling at Malta prevented over 60 percent of the supplies slated for the Axis North African campaign from getting through.
 The island’s 16,000-strong garrison was divided evenly between engineers and support personnel for harbors and airfields and a field force of infantry and antiaircraft artillery personnel.
 German Afrika Korps commander Erwin Rommel predicted in May 1941 that unless Malta fell into Axis hands, he and his Italian allies would end up losing control of North Africa.
-Hermann Goering’s Luftwaffe and Mussolini’s Regia Aeronautica thus directed special attention to the island beginning in 1941, flying a total of 3,000 bombing runs over a two-year period in an effort to destroy Malta’s defenses and seaports.
+Hermann Goering’s Luftwaffe and Mussolini’s Regia Aeronautica thus directed special attention to the island beginning in 1941, flying a total of 3,000 bombing runs over a 2‑year period in an effort to destroy Malta’s defenses and seaports.
 In so doing they drove island defenders and civilians underground for years.

 Operating from Sicilian and Libyan air bases, the Luftwaffe, taking over the Regia Aeronautica’s unfinished business, achieved air superiority over Malta in the first four months of 1941 just as Rommel’s expeditionary force was being shipped to Libya.
 Flying through the most concentrated antiaircraft fire on earth, the Luftwaffe managed to drop more bombs on Malta in March and April 1942 than it did on London during the entire Blitz (September 1940 to May 1941).
 Fortunately for the Maltese, Allied convoys were able to supply and reinforce the island, while the Royal Air Force defended its airspace, though at great cost in material and lives.